 ‘Never use the passive where you can use the active’

-George Orwell, ‘Politics and the English language’, 1946
+George Orwell, ‘Politics and the English Language (Penguin Modern Classics)', 1946

 As a principle using the passive voice to create lofty long sentences may make you feel better but it doesn’t help your reader.

 Read it out loud.
 Where’s the subject of that sentence.
 Does it even have one?
 If it sounds clunky then it will not ready well and you probably need to change it to the active voice.

 But, on occasion you may feel the need to break up those short sharp sentences or perhaps soften the edges of a sentence.
 You can also use the passive voice if the subject is unknown.
 Both of these will be rare.